-On 1st August 2013, LFEPA entered into a PFI agreement with Blue3 (London) Ltd to design, build, finance and maintain nine new fire stations.
-The PFI project will see the Brigade receive £51.5m at today's prices, to replace and make major improvements to Dagenham, Dockhead, Leytonstone, Mitcham, Old Kent Road, Orpington, Plaistow, Purley and Shadwell fire stations.
-Eight of the stations are being completely re-built on their existing sites and one station, Mitcham, will be built on a new site.
+The Authority has a PFI agreement with Blue3 (London) Ltd to design, build, finance and maintain nine new fire stations.
+The PFI project will see the Brigade receive £51.5m at today's prices, to replace and build new fire stations at Dagenham, Dockhead, Leytonstone, Mitcham, Old Kent Road, Orpington, Plaistow, Purley and Shadwell.
 PFI provides a way of funding major capital investments, without the public purse having to find all the cost up front.
 This £51.5m is extra money for the Brigade.